dojo/docs/dijit/layout/BorderContainer.rst

 Regions
 -------

-Each child element must have an attribute "region" which indicates where it should be positioned (most names are self explainatory):
+Each child element must have an attribute "region" which indicates where it should be positioned (most names are self explanatory):

   * top
   * bottom